andrenth/sequoia/README.md

   defined in separate files).
 * No `INSERT`, `UPDATE` or `DELETE` support (yet).
 * No documentation other than this file (yet).

+## Acknowledgements

+Thanks to Gabriel Scherer for the [type-system wizardry](https://sympa.inria.fr/sympa/arc/caml-list/2016-09/msg00111.html) that makes this library possible.